-Ros Stephen has a degree and PhD from Bristol University and now lives and works in London as a freelance violinist, composer, and teacher.
-She has performed on BBC television and radio, in West End Theatre, and at leading concert venues and theatres in the UK and Europe.
-She leads the Sigamos String Quartet, with whom she has recorded several critically acclaimed albums, she was a founder member of Tango Siempre, and she recently co-created the musical score for the hit West-End show ‘Midnight Tango’.
-She regularly plays for film and pop recording sessions and works with various orchestras, chamber ensembles, and jazz and world music groups.
+Ros Stephen has a 1st class degree and PhD from Bristol University and now lives and works in London as a freelance violinist, violist, composer, producer and teacher.
+She has performed on BBC television and radio, in West End Theatre and at leading concert venues and theatres in the UK and Europe.
+She leads the Sigamos String Quartet, with whom she has recorded several critically acclaimed albums and she was a founder member of Tango Siempre, with whom she co-created the musical score for the hit West-End show ‘Midnight Tango’.
+Ros regularly works with various London-based orchestras and has recently performed as a violinist/violist at the National Theatre in Pinocchio, Hadestown and Hex.
+Ros’s music has been widely used in film and television and she has created music for major film trailers including In The Heights, Fantastic Beasts, Downton Abbey and Mothering Sunday.
 For further information please visit www.ros-stephen.com.

 Ros is very committed to educational work as a teacher, composer and author.
-Several of her compositions have been included in the ABRSM string and wind syllabus, including pieces published in the Grade 1 violin and flute books.
+Several of her compositions have been included in the ABRSM string and wind syllabi.
 She is the author of the award-winning “Globetrotters” series, published by Oxford University Press, which are books of original compositions in styles from around the world for early grade instrumentalists.
 She has also written several books for the Schott World Music Series.
-Ros lives with her partner, bandoneonist and composer Julian Rowlands, and their 2 year-old daughter.

 Other publications by Ros Stephen include: